-Anglicare Victoria's land and buildings were independently valued at \$41.73m as at 30 June 2020, noting that a number of properties have been purchased and sold in the intervening years.

-Based on the above, the carrying values of land and buildings do not exceed their replacement cost.
+Anglicare Victoria's land and building assets were independently valued \$44.185m as at 30 June 2023.
+As such, the carrying values of land and buildings do not exceed their replacement cost.

 13. Property, plant and equipment and intangible assets (continued)